-As of June 30, 2018, the CBB Program has an Actuarial Surplus (negative UAO), since the value of assets is greater than the current value of the Actuarial Obligation.
+As of June 30, 2020, the CBB Program has an Actuarial Surplus (negative UAO) since the value of assets is greater than the current value of the Actuarial Obligation.
 If all assumptions are met, the funding surplus will slowly grow in the future.
-If future experience is worse than assumed, a UAO may develop.
+If future experience is worse than assumed, a UAO (shortfall between assets and liabilities) may develop.
+For example, with Additional Earnings Credits adopted this year if the CBB Program has a 13% investment loss or more for the fiscal year ended June 30, 2021, we project that a UAO would emerge in the next valuation.
+Alternatively, a longer period with less-than-expected returns not as severe as the 13% loss could cause a UAO to develop.

-There is currently no provision in the Education Code to increase contributions to make up for any future shortfalls, if they were to occur.
+There is currently no provision in the Education Code to increase contributions to make up for any future shortfalls if they were to occur.
 However, the assumed return on investments exceeds the current Minimum Interest Rate.
 To the extent that the assets earn more than the accounts are credited in the future, this may be sufficient to make up any potential shortfall.